 - Staff & Labor Relations

 Senior Vice President Jack Heuer, Ed.D.

-Jack Heuer serves as the Vice President for Human Resources.
+Jack Heuer serves as the Senior Vice President for Human Resources.
 Dr. Heuer has over thirty-seven years of experience and expertise in all facets of human resource strategic planning and administration at the University of Pennsylvania, one of the nation’s premier research Universities.

 Dr. Heuer received his Ed.D. in Higher Education Administration from the University of Pennsylvania’s Graduate School of Education.
 He received an MS in Organizational Dynamics from the University of Pennsylvania and a Bachelor of Business Administration from Temple University.

 His professional associations include the American Research Universities Human Resource Institute, the College and University Professional Association for Human Resources, the Human Resources Executive Alliance, and the Society for Human Resources Management.

 He has served as a dissertation committee member and lectured at Penn’s Graduate School of Education.
 He previously served as a Board Member and the Chair of the Human Resources Committee at The Welcoming Center, a non-profit that aims to accelerate immigrant integration through training, employment, and entrepreneurship.